 - Product Familiarisation Programs (also known as patient familiarisation programs ) (PFPs)

 - Cost-Share Programs

-The following documents can be used to assist in fulfilling the Managing Medicines Access Programs: Guiding Principles for the governance of Medicines Access Programs in Australian Hospitals issued by CATAG in May 2015.
+The following documents can be used to assist in fulfilling the Guiding Principles for the governance of Medicines Access Programs in Australian Hospitals issued by CATAG available here.

-It is recommended that Medicines Access Programs (MAPs) or patient familiarisation programs (PFPs) as DTC decisions.
+It is recommended that MAPs have standard criteria for decision-making by DTCs.
 The following documents are recommended for use by the DTC when participating in a MAP.

 It is recommended by the CATAG Guiding Principles for Medicines Access Programs in Australian Public Hospitals that MAP reports from prescribers are collated by the DTC.

 NSW TAG acknowledges the Western Australian Therapeutics Advisory Group in the development of these forms.